thornxyz/json_rpc_go/README.md

 # JSON-RPC Client Package

 A lightweight Go package for making JSON-RPC calls over HTTP.
 This implementation provides a simple and efficient client for communicating with JSON-RPC servers.
+Based on https://github.com/ybbus/jsonrpc

 ## Overview